DanielOaks/docstest-starwars/tutorial.md

 ---

-With all the above changes, here's our final `fetchCharacters` function:
+With the above changes, here's our final `fetchCharacters` function:

 ```js
 async function fetchCharacters() {